 Typically, my clients book me for their weddings about 9-12 months before their event, but that is certainly not a rule!
 If you are closer to your date, please do inquire.
 I only photograph about 15 weddings each year, so I may have your date open!
 Also, I often have room in my schedule for intimate mid-week weddings and elopements.
 A signed agreement and nonrefundable $500 deposit are required at booking time to hold your date.

 What geographical areas do you serve?

 I travel for weddings anywhere in the Northeast.
 Travel to most Massachusetts locations is included in all wedding packages.
 For weddings in Southern New Hampshire, Rhode Island, and Cape Cod and the Islands, an additional $150 travel fee may be applied.
 If you want me to photograph your wedding in Maine, Vermont, New York, or even Fiji, just email me and I can create a custom travel plan.

 Do you offer “Engagement Sessions”?

 We are looking for a mixture of candid and formal wedding photography.
 Can you do both?

 Always.
 My visual storytelling style leans toward a candid, documentary approach (the spontaneous moments and memories of the day), but formal family photographs are an important aspect of every wedding.
-I spend a lot of time with all of my clients to make sure I know what kinds of photos are most important to you.
+I get it all!

 When will our photos be ready, and how many will we receive?